serkanyazicioglu/Nhea/README.md

 }
 ```

 If you have a SQL database you may want to target your DB for logs.
 It can easily be done by just a few configuration changes.
-In order to use SQL first you have to create Nhea's <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_Log.sql>log table</a>.
+In order to use SQL first you have to create the <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_Log.sql>log table</a>.
 Execute the nhea_Log.sql which creates the schema of the table.

 And then you should change the configuration.
 Add data to configuration list and set the connection name.
 Then change the defaultPublishType to 'Database'.